Hove amber cup

-The Hove amber cup is a Bronze Age cup that was discovered in a great round barrow mound that was crudely excavated in 1856, in Hove, East Sussex, England, and is now in Brighton Museum and Art Gallery.
+The Hove amber cup is a Bronze Age cup that was discovered in a great round barrow mound that was crudely excavated in 1856 in Hove, East Sussex, England, and is now in the Brighton Museum and Art Gallery.
 It was found during the construction of Palmeira Square.
 The barrow was of exceptional size and quality, suggesting a date in the mid-Bronze Age.
 The Hove amber cup is one of only two found in Britain; the other was in Dorset.
 However, the two are not of the same style of craftsmanship.

 Dated to c.
-1750-1550 BCE, the amber cup was found in a Wessex culture grave in a coffin made from a treetrunk.
+1750-1550 BC, the amber cup was found in a Wessex culture grave in a coffin made from a treetrunk.
 Also in the coffin were a skeleton, a Camerton (Wessex culture) type dagger, a whetstone and a small axe.

-It has been associated with a small group of other "unstable" cups with round bottoms, made of precious materials and found in north-western Europe.
+It has been associated with a small group of other "unstable" cups with round bottoms, made of precious materials and found in northwestern Europe.
 Most are in gold, but also silver, amber and shale.
 The Ringlemere Cup and Rillaton Cup are the two British gold cups.
 The amber would have come from the Baltic region, and the group suggest early trade links between Britain and Europe.